swcarpentry/board/proposals/instructor-training-selection.md

 or
 demonstrate sufficient competence with core tools used in the lessons they will teach.

-Each students is expected to:
+Each student is expected to:

--   Watch one of the two videos below and submit a paragraph of feedback on the video you chose to watch as part of your application.
+-   Watch one of the two videos below and submit a paragraph of feedback on the video they chose to watch as part of their application.

     - https://vimeo.com/139316669
     - https://vimeo.com/139181120